The Robots Project

 Young people with cancer often miss school or stay away from their families because of their cancer treatments.
 This can be particularly distressing for some young people who may not see friends for some time.
 Without being able to connect with peers during this time, the return to school can be more difficult.
 It can also be hard being away from your family and missing the comfort and normality of home.

-Canteen are running a project to understand how a ‘Robot’ could be used by young cancer patients during their treatment to help them keep in touch with family and friends.
+Canteen is running a project to understand how a ‘Robot’ could be used by young cancer patients during their treatment to help them keep in touch with family and friends.
 We will be giving ‘Robots’ to some young people in New South Wales and Victoria (aged 12-18) to use.
 Before we do this we want to know more from young people with cancer, their families, secondary teachers and oncology staff about the things they think might help or stop the teleport from working in secondary schools and family homes.

 Maintaining relationships with family and peers is very important to young adults with cancer as it can represent ‘normality’ in the face of an abnormal and distressing life event.
 Currently, there are no wide-ranging interventions available for young people undergoing cancer treatment to connect to their schools and homes and Canteen hope to offer an option in the form of the Teleport.
 As the Teleport has not been used in this way before, it is important we conduct these focus groups and interviews to understand how the Teleport could work in home and school settings.